Tesseract-Labz/tesseract-website/README.md

 - The button "Get Started" should maybe be "Ship Now" or "Deploy", in any case it should redirect to the developer quickstart

+Docs:

+- Add to the docs a section on batched payments/withdraws

 ### Fixes

 - Refactor the wording to not only consider AI agents, but also other things, there are some examples on <https://www.x402.org/>.
 I mean, probably the best thing would be of having a website for z402 and a website for Tesseract focusing on AI.